nicksexton/hyperparameter_search/README.md

 It's a rough proof of concept, as it is there's a lot of code redundancy for each of the different hyperparameters, which is slow and a bit error-prone.
 To make it more generally useful it needs an object-oriented reimplementation where each hyperparameter gets its own class, and `hyperparams` is a dictionary containing all hyperparameter classes.

+Would also probably be better (and more pythonic) if implemented as an iterable, so you could just compute another generation by calling .next()